damiendart/notes/photoshop.markdown

     count to 2.
   - Enable _Smoothing_.

-I tend to use this brush at size 90 when drawing on an A4-sized document with a resolution of 600 PPI, and with the tip feel set one notch below firm in the Wacom preferences panel.
+As this brush isn't anti-aliased, [working in high document resolutions is recommended][1].
+I tend to use this brush at size 90 when drawing on an A4-sized document with a resolution of 600 PPI. and with the tip feel set one notch below firm in the Wacom preferences panel.

 [3]: <http://fox-orian.tumblr.com/post/31595044234>